scottypeterson420/mont-ror-builds/README.md

 # Remont

-A DSL for describing and running the row level processing of the records in the databse (eg. anonymization)
+A DSL for describing and running the row-level processing of the records in the database (eg. anonymization)

 ## Installation
 Add this line to your application's Gemfile:
 ```ruby
 gem 'remont'
 ```